 Recommendations

-The Connecticut utilities should adopt either the program/measure prospective NTG ratios (Table 4-7Table 4-7) or the submarket prospective NTG ratios (Table 4-8Table 4-8) for 2024, 2025, and 2026.
+The Connecticut utilities should adopt either the program/measure prospective NTG ratios (Table 4-7) or the submarket prospective NTG ratios (Table 4-8) for 2024, 2025, and 2026.
 The utility tracking systems may not be able to account for the submarket NTG ratios at this time, but if that changes, the utilities can switch to the submarket NTG ratios in the future if so desired.
 To be consistent, both utilities should use the same approach.
 The prospective options should not be mixed within programs.
-For instance, if the utilities decided to apply the submarket NTG ratios for the Upstream program, they should use all the Upstream Non-Distressed Lighting, Upstream Non-Distressed Lighting with Controls, and Upstream Distressed values, and not a mix of the submarket and program/measure NTG values.
+For instance, if the utilities decided to apply the submarket NTG ratios for the Midstream program, they should use all the Midstream Non-Distressed Lighting, Midstream Non-Distressed Lighting with Controls, and Midstream Distressed values, and not a mix of the submarket and program/measure NTG values.

 .